-DVD/CD AUX (Auxiliary): Press to select between DVD, CD, or Auxiliary.
+DVD/CD/AUX (Auxiliary): Press to select between DVD, CD, or Auxiliary.

-- If an auxiliary input device is not connected, "No Aux Input Device" displays. - When a disc is in either slot, the DVD/CD text tab and a message showing the track or chapter number displays. - If an auxiliary input device is not connected, and a disc is in both the DVD slot and the CD slot the DVD/CD AUX button only cycles between the two sources and does not indicate "No Aux Input Device." - If a front auxiliary input device is connected, the DVD/CD AUX button cycles through all available options.
+- If an auxiliary input device is not connected, "No Aux Input Device" displays. - When a disc is in either slot, the DVD/CD text tab and a message showing the track or chapter number display.

+- If an auxiliary input device is not connected, and a disc is in both the DVD slot and the CD slot, the DVD/CD/AUX button only cycles between the two sources and does not indicate "No Aux Input Device." - If a front auxiliary input device is connected, the DVD/CD/AUX button cycles through all available options.

-If a disc is inserted into top DVD slot, the rear seat operator can turn on the video screen and use the remote control to only navigate the CD tracks through the remote control.
+If a disc is inserted into the top DVD slot, the rear seat operator can turn on the video screen and use the remote control to only navigate the CD tracks through the remote control.

-See "Using the Auxiliary Input Jack(s)" later in this section, or "Audio/Video (A/V) Jacks" under, Rear Seat Entertainment (RSE) System on page 7-36 for more information.
+See Clock on page 5-8 or "Audio/ Video (A/V) Jacks" under Rear Seat Entertainment (RSE) System on page 7-39 for more information.